 R O B I N A I T C H I S O N C E L L O O W N E R S

 M I S H A N E M T S O V is principal cellist of the Mozarteum Orchestra in Salzburg.
 He plays a copy of the Marquis de Corberon Stradivari cello made by Robin Aitchison in 2016.
 As a soloist Misha has performed all over the world.
 Recent highlights include performances with the Philharmonia Orchestra, Porto Symphony Orchestra, European Union Chamber Orchestra, the RNCM Chamber Orchestra, Liverpool Mozart Orchestra and London Festival Orchestra.
 Misha was the recipient of the Pierre Fournier Award in 2011 and as well as this he has been a Silver Medal winner from the Rostropovich Memorial International Competition, the Muriel Taylor Scholarship, Silver Medal of The Worshipful Company of Musicians, Gold Medal of the Royal Northern College of Music and twice recipient of MBF Guilhermina Suggia Gift.
-Misha and his sister Elena form the Nemtsov duo, who are winners of the Swedish International Duo Competition as well as the 3rd prize winner of the Pinerolo International Chamber Music Contest. https://www.nemtsovduo.com/
+Misha and his sister Elena form the Nemtsov duo, who are winners of the Swedish International Duo Competition. https://www.nemtsovduo.com/

-After studying at the Köln Musikhochschule with Boris Pergamenschikow, Matthew has performed at major venues and festivals worldwide.
+Matthew studied the cello at the Köln Musikhochschule with Boris Pergamenschikow and has performed at major venues and festivals worldwide.
 He has appeared with the RPO, LPO, RLPO, CBSO, EUCO, Manchester Camerata and Ural Philharmonic, given solo performances at the Glastonbury and Latitude festivals, recorded for Sony, Naxos and Avie, given over fifty world premieres, appeared in recital at Wigmore Hall, SBC and Salle Gaveau, and broadcast widely on TV and Radio.

 J O S E P H I N E H O R D E R studied in London, Salzburg and Düsseldorf.
 Her career in chamber music has included many performances at the Wigmore Hall, and the South Bank as well as numerous recordings for radio.
 She is a committed and highly respected cello teacher.